-- 1. Summary frequency and cross-tabulation tables, which are used by the AIHW to verify information when compiling the national data set; and - 2.
+- 1. Summary frequency, which are used by the AIHW to verify information when compiling the national data set (see Table 5.5); and - 2.
 Data submission details (also known as 'Attachment A').
 This attachment is designed to obtain a description of the file and to identify variables that do not conform to the standard definitions and any translation or manipulation of the data necessary to achieve national standards.
-This information will assist the AIHW to correctly load and interpret the data.
+This information will assist the AIHW to correctly load and interpret the data (see Section 5.5).